 Well, you no longer have to imagine.
 These ground turkey enchiladas can be a reality on your dinner plate tonight.
 Although enchiladas take roughly an hour to bake and bubble to perfection, you only need about 15 minutes for the prep.
 This makes them easy enough to put together on a weeknight.

 The ingredient list for these ground turkey enchiladas is also surprisingly simple.
 For the enchilada filling, the main ingredients are ground turkey, onion, and stewed tomatoes.
-The sauce is made with a tomato and bone broth base.
+The sauce is made with a tomato and cooking broth base.
 Of course, you’ll also need soft tortillas (corn or flour, your choice), a Mexican cheese blend, and avocado and cilantro for serving.
 The rest of the magic is in the spices.

 How to Make Ground Turkey Enchiladas